 The following is a spoiler-free review of Jurassic World (2015).

 It’s been 22 years since the original Steven Spielberg film, and it has been a bumpy ride for the franchise ever since.
 I, personally, enjoyed The Lost World – but understood why people disliked it.
 Jurassic Park III was, for most people, a disappointment.
 How good is Jurassic World?
-It’s actually very good.
+I think it’s actually very good.

 Jurassic World follows Zach and Gray Mitchell as they are to visit their aunt, who just happens to be the park operations manager (played by Bryce Dallas Howard).
 Meanwhile, Owen Grady (played by Chris Pratt) is training velociraptors that iNGen wants to use as weapons.
 As the genetically modified dinosaur, Indominus rex, breaks free – all hell breaks loose.

 Let’s start off with the noticeable negatives.
-My main criticism with the film is how it begins – its opening 20 minutes being incredibly weak.
+My main criticism with the film is how it begins.
+Its opening 20 minutes are incredibly weak.
 It’s not that I desperately dislike the characters in the opening 20 minutes, but it just doesn’t work as a fresh opening.
-Similarly, without going into spoilers, I would definitely say that I dislike the ending scene.
-Basically, the film tried to tie up ‘loose ends’, but it ended up feeling too Hollywood.
+Similarly, I would definitely say that I dislike the ending scene.
+Basically, the film tried to tie up ‘loose ends’, but it ended up feeling too Hollywood, so to speak.

-Another complaint that you’re going to hear about this film is the characters.
-It’s not that none of them are likeable – the problem is just that pretty much all of them are one-dimensional stock characters.
+Another complaint that you’re going to hear about this film is that the characters don’t work.
+It’s not that none of them are likable — the problem is that pretty much all of them are one-dimensional stock characters.
 Vic Hoskins (played by Vincent D’Onofrio) and Dr. Henry Wu (played by B. D. Wong) are probably the most problematic characters.
-Now, I really like Ty Simpkins – but Gray and Zach Mitchell are just not that interesting.
-One of the more annoying movie sins that the film makes is that for some odd reason phones and walkie talkies just don’t work on the island.
+I really like Ty Simpkins, but the Gray and Zach Mitchell-characters are just not that interesting.
+Also, to mention a sizable nit-pick, one of the more annoying issues that I have with the film is that, for some odd reason, it seems phones and walkie talkies just don’t work on the island.

-The second stand out is someone that most people probably didn’t even know was in the film (not a spoiler, just a minor character).
+The second stand out is someone that most people probably didn’t even know was in the film (but it isn’t a spoiler, don’t worry).
 Jake Johnson plays Lowery, a fun tech-savvy mixture of Dennis Nedry and Ray Arnold.
 I really like Jake Johnson, and I was curious as to what role he played in the plot.
 I was really pleased, and he is probably my favorite character from Jurassic World.

-Definitely not the best film in the franchise, but Jurassic World is a worthy sequel to the original Spielberg-classic.
-And despite its flaws, Colin Trevorrow should be proud of the imprint he leaves on this proud franchise.
+While this is definitely not the best film in the franchise, Jurassic World is, at least when compared to the rest of the film series, a worthy sequel to the original Spielberg-classic.
+And despite its noticeable flaws, Colin Trevorrow should be proud of the first imprint he has left on this proud franchise.